2decomp-fft/2decomp-fft/examples/test2d/README.md

 If the resolution is imposed (1-5) are necessary

 What to expect:
-- For test2d the output is e success message or an error message with the direction of error in swapping;
+- For test2d the output is a success message or an error message with the direction of swapping;
 - For the timing, beside the error/success message timing for all transpostions (X->Y, Y->Z, Z->Y, Y->X) together with the sum are reported.